Garliyard/Garliyard/readme.md

  - REST API

  ## Donation
- Garliyard is run entirely on our own resources.
+ Garliyard is run entirely on our own personal financial resources.
- If you would like to donate, you may send soem garlic to `GP87sFP4jA472aLX5GBRn6DRwmbWknSStZ`
+ If you would like to donate, you may send garlic to `GP87sFP4jA472aLX5GBRn6DRwmbWknSStZ`